 Famous for its packed summer event calendar, the popularity of Himos-Jämsä as a holiday destination has much to do with the renowned Himos Holiday Centre, which offers a range of entertainment and activities for all ages all year round.
 The singular beauty of its surrounding nature is another significant attraction; the Jämsänjoki flows through it and it sits on the shores of Finland’s 2nd largest lake, Päijänne.
 The Wanha Witonen canoeing route is always a hit with canoeists and kayakers, while nearby Isojärvi National Park, nature monuments Vororotti gulley and Synninlukko ravine have much to recommend them to hikers and mountain bikers.

 In Jämsä visitors will discover the only private moose zoo in Finland.
 Hirvikartano with its elk, deer, and reindeer is a definite family favourite.
 Or you can enjoy a local wine matched to authentic food at Restaurant Patapirtti, which offers wines from its own Uusi-Yijälä winery.
+Vanha Mylly offers local food in an idyllic setting near the rapids.
 For Finnish authentic felt products head to the Shop Huopaliike Lahtinen, the factory shop of the Finnish felt boots, felt slippers and a wide range of other felt products.